 Container runtime engines, such as Docker’s runC, leverage OS-level virtualization capabilities offered from the kernel to create isolated spaces called “containers.”
 This virtualization makes it possible to efficiently deploy and securely run a container independently of the hosting infrastructure.
 Because the concern of environmental conflicts is removed, you can run multiple containers on the same node and achieve higher resource utilization, which can reduce infrastructure costs.

-But on their own, containers are not sufficient.
+But on their own, more than containers is required.

 What’s missing here?
 Well, many things can happen with containers.

 As containers are the vehicle of choice for microservices, you wouldn’t expect to run a full-fledged enterprise application in a single container; instead, you would have multiple containers running on different machines to make up a distributed system.